 In 1453 BC, the Ottoman Turks conquered Constantinople and gradually the rest of Greece, which had already partly been dominated by the Venetians and the Knights of Saint John.
 The country suffered a lot under the Ottoman occupation and frequent rebellions would rise.
 As these revolutions were unorganized, they were all suspended by the Ottoman army, until March 1821 when the Greek War of Independence broke out.
 This year is a cornerstone for the history of the country.
 After many fights, massacres and seizes, the country finally got its freedom in 1829, when the first independent Greek state was formed and Ioannis Kapodistrias, a Greek diplomat in the Russian courtyard, was set as governor.
 The first Greek state included Peloponnese, Sterea and the Cyclades islands.

 The year 1922 was troublesome for Greece as many Greek refugees from Asia Minor came to the mainland, part of population exchange with Turkey.
-Although at first, it was very difficult for the refugees to adapt in their new lives, they gradually contributed a lot in the development of the country.
-During World War II, Greece resisted a lot the Axis forces, but eventually most of the Greek territory was conquered by the Germans and some parts by the Italians.
+Although at first, it was very difficult for refugees to adapt to their new lives, they gradually contributed a lot to the development of the country.
+During World War II, Greece resisted a lot the Axis forces, but eventually, most of the Greek territory was conquered by the Germans and some parts by the Italians.

 After the Second World War, the Dodecanese islands, that were still under Italian occupation since the early 20th century, also became part of the Greek state.
 Three decades of political turmoil followed, including a military junta from 1967 till 1974.
 Since 1975, the regime of Greece is the Parliamentary Republic.